AlphaOD/discord-psn-bot/README.md

 ### Linking PSN Account

-1. Use `/link username:YourPSNUsername` command in Discord
+1. Use `/link` command in Discord
+2. A popup modal will appear asking for your PSN username
-2. Enter your exact PlayStation Network username (case-sensitive)
+3. Enter your exact PlayStation Network username (case-sensitive)
-3. The bot will validate your account and link it automatically
+4. The bot will validate your account and link it automatically
-4. Start earning trophies and receive notifications!
+5. Start earning trophies and receive notifications!

 ### Important Notes